werf/werf/docs/documentation/pages_en/advanced/ci_cd/gitlab_ci_cd.md

 ```
 {% endraw %}

-We use the GitLab API to check whether an MR has a label.
-Since the `CI_JOB_TOKEN` token does not have enough rights to use private repositories, you need to generate a special `PRIVATE_TOKEN` token.
+The environment variable `CI_MERGE_REQUEST_LABELS` is used to check if MR has the label.

 ### Various scenarios for composing staging and production environments